MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 ## Lab complete

-You created a targeted DLP policy to keep highly confidential content out of Microsoft 365 Copilot, explored simulation insights, and then turned the policy on for enforcement.
-You also built an endpoint DLP policy that blocks pasting and uploading sensitive project data to AI websites in supported browsers.
-Together, these controls reduce the chance that sensitive information is processed by Copilot or shared with external AI tools.
+You created a DLP policy that keeps highly confidential content out of Microsoft 365 Copilot, tested it in simulation mode, and then activated it for enforcement.
+You also added an endpoint policy that blocks sensitive project data from being pasted or uploaded to AI websites.
+Together, these safeguards reduce the chance that Copilot or external AI tools process Contoso's sensitive data.

-If you'd like to extend this scenario, continue to the **Bonus – Implement Adaptive Protection** task to apply these protections dynamically based on Insider Risk signals.
+If you'd like to extend this scenario, continue to the bonus task to use Adaptive Protection so these safeguards apply dynamically based on insider risk signals.